 Europe

 In Europe, most werecats are believed to be people who turn into domesticated cats.
 Some became giant domesticated cats, known as werepanthers.
-In general, werecats were labeled as witches.
-In most cases, witches were depicted to have many different kinds of powers; however, werecats, and were-animals, only had the power of self-transformation.
-Throughout the witch trials in Europe, all shapeshifters, including werewolves and werecats, were persecuted.
-Whether the person transforming was female or male, they were labeled a witch and often put to death.
+In general, people labeled werecats as witches.
+In most cases, they depicted witches as having many different kinds of powers; however, they believed that werecats and other were-animals only had the power of self-transformation.
+During the witch trials in Europe, authorities persecuted all shapeshifters, including werewolves and werecats.
+Regardless of whether the person transforming was female or male, people labeled them a witch and often sentenced them to death.

 Africa